Kong/kubernetes-ingress-controller/TESTING.md

 The tests run against a `.tech` Konnect environment therefore the token you obtain must be created for an account in that environment.

-Examplar local invocation for running a Konnect test can look like this:
+Exemplary local invocation for running a Konnect test can look like this:

 ```
 make test.e2e GOTESTFLAGS="-count 1" E2E_TEST_RUN=TestKonnectConfigPush TEST_KONG_KONNECT_ACCESS_TOKEN=<token>